ChocolateLoverRaj/rust-esp32c3-examples/smart-power-button/README.md

 ## Features
 - Remotely press the power and reset buttons of your computer, even when it's shut down or in suspend mode.
 - Remotely view the status of the power LED and HDD LED, so you know if it's on / in suspend mode / off.
+- Isolated circuits.
+The ESP32 does not need to have the same power source as the computer.
+For example, you can power it through USB-C that's connected to a laptop running on battery.
+- Turn on the computer automatically when a Bluetooth game controller or other Bluetooth device is on and within range.

 ## Code setup
 Copy `esp/example.env` to `esp/.env`.
 Edit the file to include your Wi-Fi info and GPIO pin numbers.